 Good morning sunshine!
 It’s a beautiful day, sun is shining, leaves are green and everyone seems to be in a good mood… that is except your pets.
 Lassy can’t stand the constant itching and annoying bites!!
 Miss Muffet on the other hand hides on top of cabinets and furniture, anything that gets her off the floor.
 Let’s not forget, both are not too thrilled to be shoved outdoors and into a wide range of bugs just waiting to pounce on them.
 But it’s summer!!!!
 Don’t we all want to enjoy it as much as possible?

-Click to learn more : 👉 Prevent and treat your pet's TICKS & FLEAS with our Natural Remedy 🐶🐱
+Click to learn more : 👉 Natural product for your dog and cat during the high TICKS & FLEAS season 🐶🐱

 What can we do to help our poor tick and flea victims enjoy being outside and even inside without suffering attacks?
 Well, it generally boils down to prevention and treatment.
 We will review in this blog 5 ways we can easily help our animals stay tick and flea free.